 Find out more about the most useful commander pairings here.

-Best Equipment
+Best Equipment Forge Order

 As Joan of Arc isn’t normally a commnder that you want to run as the primary commander (she will get hunted down mercilessly), there’s no reason to equip her with any gear.
-If you don’t have other commander, equip whatever you have
+If you don’t have other commander, equip whatever you have.

 Conclusion